Stop killing your tension

 My desperate plea

 Please, everyone.
 Quit trying to create popular characters.
 Quit trying to impress.
 Why is Darth Vader a popular character even though all he does is kill people?
-Is it because he’s not vindictive and emotional, but just doing his job?
+Is it because he’s not vindictive and emotional, but just does his job?

 Maybe if budding authors took their characters more seriously, the literary fiction industry would be in much better shape.